 I-Story of Boris and Augustin

-Augustin, on his end, was a teenage professional actor in the musical company of his parents.
-He then went to a business school with the dream to get into video production, worked in the film industry for 2 years and realized that it was actually a sh** industry with little to no room for the younger generation.
+On my end, I was a teenage professional actor in the musical company of my parents.
+I then went to a business school with the dream to get into production.
+I worked in the film industry for 2 years and realized it was an industry with little to no room for the younger generation.

 We realized that creativity is hindered in the production world, and that you have to wait at least 5 years before actually doing something interesting.
-We were frustrated, so we created Left Productions to use our talents more efficiently and hopefully give that chance to anyone who would join us.
+We were frustrated, so we created Left Productions to use our skills and energy more efficiently and hopefully give that chance to anyone who would join us.

 II-Our goal: Liberate creativity, and more specifically, create a system where talents can fully express themselves with autonomy and support

-Companies and especially creative companies should work the same as the aforementioned brains and decision-making should be distributed.
+Companies and especially creative companies should work the same and decision-making should be distributed.
 We are inspired by a movement called “Corporate Liberation” where trust is put above control and where people can take the decision that affects them.
 In that model:

 - People are autonomous and can make the decisions that affect them